gamblevore/temporal/readme.md

 This is research to play around with!
 Don't expect anything more than that!
 Have fun experimenting or don't bother opening.

 It should generate some randomness pictures in a `time_img` folder in your current directory.
 Quite interesting and fun pictures!
-It would be a cool idea to make the randomness generated be animated, perhaps using SDL.

 ![Temporal Randomness](screenshot.png)